Here is what to expect from the next episode of Channel 4's Ackley Bridge

-After last week's visit to the fictional Yorkshire mill town, what can we expect from episode ten of Ackley Bridge?
+After last week's visit to the fictional Yorkshire mill town, what can we expect from episode nine of Ackley Bridge?

-Desperate to make it as a stand-up comic, Naveed's (Gurjeet Singh) plans are derailed when his mum discovers his arranged marriage to Nas (Amy-Leigh Hickman) was a cover, and that he's gay.
-Naveed is devastated and flees the family home.
+While Alya (Maariah Hussain) lives a life of privilege, Cory's (Sam Retford) family has fallen apart and he has to visit a food bank.
+When Cory makes a snarky comment, Alya posts a picture of him but it backfires badly: he's humiliated, and suddenly she's a pariah.

 Read: Who's who in latest series of Ackley Bridge on Channel 4

-After a few drinks at Hayley's (Cody Ryan) 16th birthday party, Naveed confides in a sympathetic Cory (Sam Retford).
-Rashid (Tony Jayawardena) invites Kaneez (Sunetra Sarker) to his school reunion but their relationship status is called into question when old-flame Meesha (Maya Soraya) arrives on the scene.
-And Emma's (Liz White) liberal parenting is put to the test.
+Nas (Amy-Leigh Hickman) gets caught in the crossfire of a fight between Sam (Megan Parkinson) and Razia (Nazmeen Kauser), leaving her to choose between her secret girlfriend and her sister.

-IN PICTURES: Six more Calderdale filming locations used in Ackley Bridge series two
+IN PICTURES: Here are the Halifax filming locations featured in the latest episodes of Ackley Bridge

-Rashid (Tony Jayawardena) invites Kaneez (Sunetra Sarker) to his school reunion but their relationship status is called into question when old-flame Meesha (Maya Soraya) arrives on the scene.
-And Emma's (Liz White) liberal parenting is put to the test.
+And as Sadiq (Adil Ray) begs Mandy to keep him on as sponsor, Javid (Jay Saighal) hatches a plan to take over as the head of Ackley Bridge.

 Ackley Bridge will hit our screens tonight on Channel 4 at 8pm